Chapter 22 Back to the Monolith

 # updated, `on_conflict` added

-{count, nil} = Repo.insert_all(StreamerSettings, maps, on_conflict: :nothing)
+{count, nil} = Repo.insert_all(StreamerSettings, batch, on_conflict: :nothing)

-Logger.info("Inserted streamer settings for #{count} symbols")
+Logger.info("Inserted streamer settings for #{total_count} symbols")

 # below added at the end